matheuslira13bankly/matheuslira13bankly/README.md

 - 👋 Hi, I’m @matheuslira13bankly
-As you can see i am a developed in bankly company and thats it , if you need a guy to work react let me know
+As you can see i am a developed in bankly company and thats it , if you need a guy to work with react let me know